 The Euonymus Silver (Euonymus Fortuneii Emerald Gaiety) is known for being a pretty evergreen hedge that is small in size, but has a dense, bushy nature to it.
 This particular Euonymus hedge has a beautiful, thin silver edging to its emerald green leaves, which helps bring a hint of colour to your garden during the colder months, turning to a slight pink colour during winter.
 It works great as a ground covering hedge, or one to set flower bed lower borders too.

-Once established, like most evergreen hedges, the Euonymus Silver is relatively easy to look after as they are low maintenance.
+Once established, like most evergreen shrubs, Euonymus Silver hedges are relatively easy to look after as they are low maintenance.
 It is recommended to prune this hedge in the spring, preferably during April and May, after the last of the frosts, so no damage can be done to this pretty little hedge.

 We have a range of Euonymus Silver plants available in pot form from one to five litres.
 For more information on this plant or any of our other hedging plants, please contact our specialist team members who are on hand to answer any questions you may have.